Contact

 We analyze, among other things:

-• nationalities of both parties
+1. nationalities of both parties

-• place of marriage
+2. place and date of the marriage

-• first joint residence
+3. first joint habitual residence after the marriage

-• prenuptial agreements and choices of law
+5. content of prenuptial agreements and any choices of law

 We then discuss which law is likely to apply and what consequences this has for your position.
+Would you like to have a situation assessed?
+Schedule a consultation or request a second opinion if you already have guidance elsewhere.

 Frequently Asked Questions

 In that case, international conflict-of-law rules determine which law is applicable.
+This can lead to different outcomes for each part of the divorce (the divorce itself, the division of assets, and the alimony).

 Overview in international complexity